hmassa48/CapSearchProject2/README.md

 There are two scripts to run for each of the dataset values.
 The first script is the trainLungUnet.py.
 This script runs the U-Net model.
 Within this script, the hyperparameters can be changed to match the traditional U-Net, or a tuned version of the U-Net.

-To run this model on your own system use: python trainLungUNet.py To run this model on Euler use: sbatch slurm_basicLungUNet
+To run this model on your own system use: python trainLungUNet.py To run this model on Euler use: sbatch slurm_Lung_basic_Unet.sh

 Then to tune the model, the associating tuning script is the tuneChest.py script.
 This script utilizes the HyperUNet class described above.
 This script will output a textfile with the chosen hyperparameters of the best 10 models found from the HyperUNet search.
 This allows the user to compare the top models found.

-To run this model on your own system use: python tuneChest.py To run this model on Euler use: sbatch slurm_Chesttune
+To run this model on your own system use: python tuneChest.py To run this model on Euler use: sbatch slurm_chestTune.sh

 After the top models have been found, this work took the parameters from the best architecture found from the HyperUNet and used them in the script that runs the U-Net model.
 In other words, I changed the parameters within the custom U-Net of trainLungUNet.py script and re-ran the trainLungUNet.py script.